amitbcp/self_driving_projects/behavioral_cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

 For the training data, I used the default data provided by Udacity as using it along with Data Augmentation techniques, I was able to train the network pretty well.
+To augment the data I used the following -

-Then I repeated this process on track two in order to get more data points.
+  1. Included the Left & Right camera images to help the car recover from the side and adjusting the steering angle

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+  2. Flipped the images & it's steering angle.
+That is similar to driving on the track from end to start.

-![alt text][image6]
+After the collection process, I had 12k number of data points for training.
+I then preprocessed as follows -
-![alt text][image7]
+  1. The image was converted to RGB Color Space

-Etc ....
+  2. The image was cropped 60 pixels from the top to remove the scenery as that acts as unnecessary information/noise for the network

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+  3. The image was cropped 30 pixels from the bottom to remove the car front hood and eliminate noise.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 1 as evidenced by the model did not show much improvement over increasing the epoch, rather it started overfitting and crashing the car when the epoch was made to 4 in one of the experiments.ADAM optimizer so that manually training the learning rate wasn't .necessary.